 Is Ofqual level 5 the end of the story for good TESOL certification?

 No, it isn’t.
 Ofqual level 5 is a good start, but there is also an internationally accepted standard for TESOL certification.
 This internationally accepted standard requires observed teaching practice plus external assessment and moderation.
 This standard is frequently referred to as the “British Council Standard”, and many TEFL schools claim that they meet this standard.

 It says that a valid TEFL or TESOL certificate must …

-- be externally validated by a reputable examination body (usually a university or recognised examination board) and / or accredited by a national accrediting body such as Ofqual in England;
+- be externally validated by a reputable examination body (usually a university or recognised examination board) or accredited by a national accrediting body such as Ofqual in England;

-- contain at least six hours’ supervised teaching practice where a qualified and standardised assessor observes the trainee teacher teaching real TEFL students and gives feedback to the trainee on his / her performance;
+- contain at least six hours’ supervised teaching practice where a qualified and standardised assessor observes the trainee teacher teaching real TEFL students and gives feedback to the trainee on their performance;

 - contain at least 100 hours of ELT / TESOL input.

 Is Ofqual level 5 OK for online TEFL courses?